lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

     Use a similar simulation as the one from the tutorial, with a repulsive potential in the center of the box.
-Add an additional forcing to the particles and force them to flow in the :math:`x` direction.
+Add force to the particles and force them to flow in the :math:`x` direction.

 ..  container:: justify

-    Re-measure the potential in presence of the flow, and observe the difference with the reference case in absence of flow.
+    Re-measure the potential in the presence of the flow, and observe the difference with the reference case in the absence of flow.

 .. figure:: ../figures/level3/free-energy-calculation/exercice-convection-light.png
     :alt: PMF in the presence of forcing